braitsch/ofxDatGui/readme.md

 	mySlider->getValue();
 	mySlider->setValue(float value); // a value between min & max //

-**Dropdown**
+**Dropdown Menu**

 	ofxDatGuiDropdown* myDropdown;
 	myDropdown->select(childIndex);
 	myDropdown->getSelectedChildIndex();

-**Note:** All indicies are zero based so the first item in your  **ofxDatGui** instance will have an index of 0, the second item will have an index of 1, the third item and index of 2 etc..
+**Note:** All indicies are zero based so the first item in your  **ofxDatGui** instance will have an index of 0, the second item will have an index of 1, the third item an index of 2 etc..

 ---